 - Consider getting a phone with biometric authentication.
 What does that mean?
 It’s a fancy term for using part of your body to unlock your phone.
 The most common version is fingerprint recognition.

 Typically, cybercriminals take out a new card in your name, but sometimes criminals can get their hands on your existing accounts.
 So, what you need to look for weekly, if not daily, are small charges.

 These small charges are often only a dollar or a few cents.
 These kinds of charges are used to see if your bank or lender’s main computer will let the charge go through.

 If it works, then they know it’s time to go on a quick spending spree before you cancel the card.
 Call your bank immediately if and when you ever see these kinds of charges.
 Call them just to be safe even if you’re unsure and think it might be something you did.
 The earlier you can spot these things, the better.

 Should you still pay for identity theft protection?

-It’s ultimately a personal decision, but definitely a smart choice considering the world we live in right now.
+It’s ultimately a personal decision, but definitely, a wise choice considering the world we live in right now.
 Unfortunately, identity theft is a very real threat in the world.

 Not only that, often trying to prove that someone stole your identity can take months on end.
 So having someone willing to fight that battle for you is very worth it.
 Just be careful you choose a reputable company.